:

 Find guidance on setting and reviewing your product standards.

-Seek customer feedback directly from customers
+Seek customer feedback

 Proactively requesting customer feedback can help track your progress and inform future plans.
 Here are some suggested questions you can add to any current customer survey you undertake: